roycornelissen/GMImagePicker.Xamarin/README.md

 12. It can be used as Popover on iPad, with customizable size.
 13. Fast & small memory footprint powered by PHCachingImageManager.
 14. Full adoption of new iOS8 **PhotoKit**.
 Returns and array of PHAssets.
+15. Ability to add additional toolbar items to the toolbar

 ## Usage